 On days when the current and the visibility come together to create the perfect conditions, however, this a magical dive site that often exceeds all expectations – so much so that divers often come to Aliwal Shoal for the Produce, but end up falling in love with the Nebo.

-Contact us with our enquiry form below and one of our friendly staff members will contact you shortly.
+To book your dives, contact us with our enquiry form below and one of our friendly staff members will contact you shortly.